 Start your abstract by typing "Abstract" in the center of a new page, and then continue with a new paragraph.
 At the very end of this section, you can list keywords to make searching online easier.
-Start a new paragraph with Keywords, then put a colon and add the words (in a non-italic font) separated by a comma.
+Start a new paragraph with Keywords, then put a colon and add the words (in a non-italic font) separated by a comma.Brief APA Abstract Example

-The paper explores the tax treatment of foreign-invested enterprises on the example of two local companies...The taxation legislative framework, existing tax privileges, methods of tax assessment base are considered.
+This study explores the tax treatment of foreign-invested enterprises on the example of two local companies.
+The legislative taxation framework, existing tax privileges, and the methods of tax assessment base are considered.
 The paper provides the results of the financial analysis of the companies' activities.
 Measures are proposed to improve the taxation of foreign-invested enterprises.